Best Vlogging Lens – TOP 10 List (2021)

 Basically, a prime lens is where you aren’t able to increase or decrease the focal length.

 In short, the focal length covers a certain distance, which can be anywhere between 12mm and 5200mm.
 Note that the word “zoom” at this point does not mean see further away from it; just the focal length remains the same.

-Keep in mind, the biggest benefit of using the prime lens is that the wider apertures allow more light, thus enabling you to shoot even in dark places.
+Keep in mind that the biggest benefit of using the prime lens is that the wider apertures allow more light, enabling you to shoot even in dark places.